BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/charting.md

 ### 3.1 Custom Note Types

 You can create custom note types by placing Lua files in the `mods/Your-Mod-Name/custom_notetypes/` directory.
 For song-specific custom notes, list them in the `mods/Your-Mod-Name/data/yourSongName/notetypes.txt` file.

+Example note types include:
+- **Alt Animation**: Plays alternate animations for characters [e.g. normally left note plays `singLEFT`, but alt left note plays `singLEFT-alt`]. [here](https://www.mediafire.com/file/vrwne3ye6t4bqf9/sfg-bf-alt-anims.zip/file)'s a link that gives BF his alternate animations from Super Funkin' Galaxy [an SMG FNF mod by SPG64, but that's not important].
+- **HEY!**: Plays the respective character's `hey` animation, if there is one.
+- **Hurt Note!**: Basic hurt notes that take some of the player's health away if hit.
+- **GF Sing**: Instead of the `boyfriend`/`dad` characters singing, instead the `gf` character sings.
+- **No Animation**: Functions like a normal note, but without the character doing their animation.
+This is useful for moments in which a pivotal animation is playing [e.g. Pico's breakdancing from Unloaded].

 ## 4. Event Properties